Women, Work, Creativity, Leisure and Time. Because Time is a Feminist Issue.

 There are no how-to tutorials or brilliant time hacks that will hack the system in which women are still expected to perform the Feminine Mystique (primarily responsible for parenting and domestic labour and socially crucified if any of it isn’t up to par at any given moment) and The Beauty Myth (hot, taut, hungry and horny) and be outrageously successful careerists and still find 30 extra hours a week in which to do leisure properly.

 The only reason that some men were able to enjoy the leisure time that is a precondition to creativity (and business, and government) was because they had labouring, non-leisuring classes of people enabling them.
 (See, for example, Albert Einstein’s instructions to his first wife, Mileva Maric.)
 Someone else was waking up with the baby in the night.
 Someone else was washing the clothes.
 Someone else was shopping for groceries and then cooking them up.

-It isn’t that women are refusing to do leisure right.
+It isn’t that women are refusing to do time or leisure right.
 It’s that we’re part of a system that requires our unrelenting labour to make the leisure of others possible.

 And there it is, finally.
 The thing I’m craving and seeking and hoping someone will say whenever we’re talking and about women and work and family and time…Brigid Schulte says it.
 Right there on page 119:

 “[O]verwhelm…is not an epidemic of personal failures, of whiny moms unable to juggle work and home efficiently.
 It’s a massive structural failure in society, and it’s holding everybody back.”

 That is the reason I bought her book.
 Writing about her book, Schulte declared that “time is a feminist issue,” and when I read that, I exhaled.
 It’s not just me.
 It’s all of us – or at least a whole lot of us.

 Which is not to say this should stop us.
 The conditions for creativity will never be ideal, so let’s not wait.